 Don’t worry if you’re still getting some crazy, wild mood changes.

 Mood swings are due to rapidly increasing hormones in your body.

 Feel a little better knowing that it’s not just you?

-There isn’t much you can do about the hormones but you can lessen the effects on you by:
+There isn’t much you can do about the hormones but you can lessen the effects on you.

-- Reducing stress and making sure you incorporate relaxation into each day, to unwind emotionally and allow your body to release tension.
+- Reduce stress and make sure you build relaxation into each day.
+This helps you unwind emotionally and allows your body to release tension.
 Meditation or yoga is perfect for this.

 - Eating well will provide your baby with the right nutrients to develop as well as support your body.
 Growing a baby is a pretty big task and good quality, nutritious food can help your body cope.
 If you need help with your diet, seek the help of a qualified expert in pregnancy nutrition.
 BellyBelly’s article Nutrition in Pregnancy has plenty of tips too.

-- Exercising as often as you can.
-This doesn’t mean you need to run a marathon but moving your body, whether it is pregnancy classes, a walk or even swimming, can improve your mood.
+- Exercise as often as you can.
+This doesn’t mean you need to run a marathon!
+But moving your body can improve your mood.
+Try pregnancy classes, a walk or even swimming.
 Being fit does have benefits for pregnancy and birth as well.

 10 Weeks Pregnant – Your Body